 Convert FLV to AIFF

-You can convert flv file to aiff as well as to variety of other formats with free online converter.
+With our free online converter, you can convert flv files to aiff as well as a variety of other formats.

 Animated Flash Video File

 🔵 Windows Media Player

 |Description||🔵 This flash video format is defined by the Adobe systems and is commonly used for online videos.
 There are multiple users of the flash video format such as YouTube, Hulu, VEVO, Yahoo! and other services that you serf online on your iPhone, iPad, or laptop.
 One can access the flash video on various operating systems by enabling the Adobe Flash Player and web browser plugin or other third-party programs except for iOS.|

 |Technical details||🔵 FLV files use the H.263 standard under the Sorenson Spark (FourCCFLV1) codec, and there are various reasons for it, such as; |

 Audio Interchange File Format